A bill to allow travel between the United States and Cuba.

 Length: 2 pages

-This bill was introduced on February 12, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 12, 2009, in a previous session of Congress, but it did not receive a vote.

 Feb 12, 2009